germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 The Messaging Layer Security (MLS) protocol enables a group of participants to negotiate a common cryptographic state for messaging, providing Forward Secrecy (FS) and Post-Compromise Security (PCS).
-Still, there are some use cases where message ordering challenges may make it difficult for a group of participants to agree on a common state or use cases where reaching eventual consistency is impractical for the application.
-This document describes Distributed-MLS (DMLS), a protocol for using MLS sessions to protect messages among participants without negotiating a common group state.
+There are some use cases where message ordering challenges may make it difficult for a group of participants to agree on a common state or use cases where reaching eventual consistency is impractical for the application.
+This document describes Distributed-MLS (DMLS), a configuration for using MLS sessions to protect messages among participants without negotiating a common group state.

 --- middle